nfal09/docs/docs/sql/sql-language.md

 );
 ```

-Note that each column definition is separated by a `,` but the final column definition should _not_ have a `,`.
+Note that each column definition is separated by a comma (`,`) but the final column definition should _not_ have a comma.

 Here's an example of a `CREATE TABLE` statement for the `users` table from the [What Is A Relational Database?](#what-is-a-relational-database) section earlier in these docs: